Pay and display car park for 80 vehicles priced at £2.00 for 4 hours, or £3.00 all day. Level access to visitor centre.

 The café serves refreshments, snacks and light meals.
 Separate room for group/school use and wet weather picnic room.
-Dogs are permitted in the visitor centre and café.
+Dog-friendly.

 The shop stocks rock and mineral samples, jewellery, and a range of other goods including books, toys and gifts.

-The visitor centre includes the Cavern exhibition with archaeology found in the cave on display and film showing the ‘Unseen’ parts of Poole’s Cavern.
+The visitor centre includes the Cavern exhibition with archaeology found in the cave on display and a slideshow demonstrating the ‘Unseen’ parts of Poole’s Cavern.

 There are baby-changing facilities, and accessible toilets in the main visitor centre building.